5 Steps to Bulb Planting Success

 Like building a house a good foundation is the key to success in your garden.
 The better the soil, the better your bulbs will grow.
 If you are starting with an existing garden bed dig in organic matter like Tui Sheep Pellets and Tui Compost to your soil.
 Then you can add a layer of Tui Bulb Mix.

 If planting in pots and containers, fill with Tui Bulb Mix.

-The widest selection of bulbs will be available in store from mid-February to early April.
 Check individual bulb planting instructions and use the Kent & Stowe Hand Bulb Planter for easy planting.